-Ohio Emergency Vehicle Defined
+Ohio Emergency Vehicle Light State Statutes

-For more information about what lights may be available to you, we suggest calling your State Highway Patrol office at: 614-466-2660
+For more information about what strobe lights may be available to you, we suggest calling your State Highway Patrol office at: 614-466-2660

 *Please note that these numbers are what we are currently able to find and the numbers may have changed since this listing.

 Disclaimer: The emergency vehicle light state statute guide was created by Extreme Tactical Dynamics as a guide and reference.
 We make no claim to the accuracy or validity of this guide.
 This guide was written to the best of our knowledge and has been provided to our customers as a courtesy ONLY!
 The information in this guide is our interpretation of the law as we have read it.
 We cannot be held responsible for any errors as this is only our interpretation of the law and the laws are constantly changing.
 We cannot be held liable or responsible for any errors and recommend that our customers refer to their local authorities to confirm the particular statue that governs their use of emergency vehicle lights.